NWS Spring Flood Outlook updated 3/9

 Above normal outlook for flooding

-Most of our watershed area now has 3-4 inches of Snow Water Equivalent on the ground, due to the latest snowfall.
+Most of our watershed area had 3-4 inches of Snow Water Equivalent on the ground, due to the record breaking amount of snowfall this year.
 The map at the right shows the snow water equivalent for the whole state, with warmer colors indicating a higher snow water equivalent.

 It is hard to predict flooding at this point in the year, because it still depends on how fast the melting occurs and how much more rain or snow we get in the spring.
 But, with lake, river, stream, and wetland levels being low going into winter, there is more room for runoff there, which could bring the flood threat down.